Levis0045/MetaLex/README.rst

-      -h, --help            show this help message and exit -v, --version         show program's version number and exit -p PROJECTNAME, --project PROJECTNAME     Define MetaLex project name -c author comment contributors, --confproject author comment contributors     Define MetaLex configuration for the current project
+      -h, --help            show this help message and exit -v, --version         show program's version number and exit -p PROJECTNAME, --project
+                            Define MetaLex project name
+      -c author comment contributors, --confproject
-      -i [IMAGEFILE], --dicimage [IMAGEFILE]    Input one or multiple dictionary image file(s) for current MetaLex project -d IMAGESDIR, --imagedir IMAGESDIR    Input folder name of dictionary image files for current MetaLex project --imgalg actiontype value     Set algorithm for enhancing dictionary image files for current MetaLex project (actiontype must be : contrast or bright or filter)
+                            Define MetaLex configuration for the current project -i [IMAGEFILE], --dicimage
+                            Input one or multiple dictionary image file(s) for current MetaLex project -d IMAGESDIR, --imagedir
+                            Input folder name of dictionary image files for current MetaLex project --imgalg actiontype value
+                            Set algorithm for enhancing dictionary image files for current MetaLex project (actiontype must be : contrast or bright or filter)
-      -r FILERULE, --filerule FILERULE      Define file rules that we use to enhance quality of  OCR result -l LANG, --lang LANG  Set language for optical characters recognition and other MetaLex processings Save output result of the current project in files
+      -r FILERULE, --filerule
+                            Define file rules that we use to enhance quality of  OCR result -l LANG, --lang       Set language for optical characters recognition and other MetaLex processings Save output result of the current project in files
       -t, --terminal        Show result of the current treatment in the terminal